|

 public trust, and imposes a continuing duty on the state to take such

 uses into account in allocating water resources.
+Restating its question, the federal

 court asked: "[C]an the plaintiffs challenge the Department's permits